cmbrandt/generic-option-pricing/README.md

 # Generic Option Pricing

 This was a graduate school research project exploring different approaching for designing a Monte Carlo option pricing engine, developed between 2014 and 2015.
-My advisor for this work was Dr. Andrew Sutton, author and original implementer of the [C++ Concepts Technical Specification] (http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4377.pdf).
+My advisor for this work was Dr. Andrew Sutton, author and original implementer of the [C++ Concepts Technical Specification](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4377.pdf).

 The basis for this work was adapted from the book [C++ Design Patterns and Derivatives Pricing 2nd Edition](https://www.amazon.com/Patterns-Derivatives-Pricing-Mathematics-Finance/dp/0521721628) by Mark Joshi, where the author developed an option pricing framework based on an object-oriented (OO) design.
 Our aim was to translate this first OO design to a generic programming design, then incorporate the (circa 2015) experimental language feature Concepts into the framework.